zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Nancy says that several people threw a tantrum and acted out at her work today.
 She says, “At one point,” meaning at a certain time , “a couple of them stomped out and slammed the door, but they eventually came back.”
 The expression “to stomp” (stomp) refers to hitting your feet against the floor loudly.
 The phrasal verb “to stomp out” means to leave a room by loudly  hitting your feet against the floor.
 It’s an indication that you’re angry and you ’re leaving because you are angry or upset with someone.

 Similarly, “to slam (slam) the door” means to close  the door very loudly, with a lot of force.
-Again, that usually indicates that you ar e angry, when you slam the door.
+Again, that usually indicates that you are angry, when you slam the door.
 Nancy says a couple of people at her work “st omped out and slammed the door, but they eventually,” meaning later, “came ba ck.”
 “I wish they’d given each other the silent treatment instead,” she says.
 The phrase “the silent treatment” (treatment) refers to a period of time when two peo ple don’t talk to each other because they are angry with each other.
 If you’re m arried, you know what I mean.

 Mitch says, “So there was yelling?”
 “Yelling” comes  from the verb “to yell” (yell).
 “To yell” means to shout, to speak in a very loud v oice, usually because you’re angry.
 Nancy says, “Lots of yelling,” meaning yes, there was a lot of yelling.
 “They tried to talk over each other and wouldn’t ta ke turns,” she explains.
 “To talk over someone” is a two-word phrasal verb meaning to  speak while another person is speaking, especially if you want to say s omething and don’t want to listen to the other person.